simiek/Choose-your-own-adventure-mansion/right-hallway.md

-You walk an endless hallwy and somehow died.
+You walk an endless hallway and somehow died.
 Your journey is over!

 [Back to menu](Journey-begins.md)